MinaPecheux/Medusa/README.md

 - the [Vigenere cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher): a symmetric polyalphabetic cryptography method that uses a key and a complement key
-- the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard): a symmetric cypher (here, it uses a key that is derived into an initial integer value)
+- the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard): a symmetric cipher (here, it uses a key that is derived into an initial integer value)
-- the [Rivest-Shamir-Adleman (RSA)](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithm: an asymmetric cypher with a public and a private key
+- the [Rivest-Shamir-Adleman (RSA)](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithm: an asymmetric cipher with a public and a private key

 _Note: to make it harder to decypher, Medusa uses a wide range of characters including Unicode characters... so it requires Python 3 to work._